TR6002 - Specialist Translation Domains (2018/19)

 This is an in-class taught module, with a variety of student and teacher-led activities.
-Source text analysis workshops, text-based exercises, anticipating translation problems, and lectures introducing the several specialist areas are used throughout.
+Source text analysis seminars, text-based exercises anticipating translation problems, and lectures introducing the several specialist areas are used throughout.

-WebLearn will be used throughout for teaching and learning, and students will create an e-portfolio for their assessment.
-The moderated discussion forum tool on WebLearn will enable students to continue topic discussions initiated during seminars/lectures.
+WebLearn is used throughout for teaching and learning and the moderated discussion forum tool on WebLearn will enable students to continue topic discussions initiated during seminars/lectures.
 WebLearn tasks are set for guided independent work on students’ portfolio.

 On successful completion of the module, students will be able to:

-3. Find, apply and evaluate appropriate strategies and procedures to solve translation problems specific to specialist texts.
+2. Evaluate and apply appropriate strategies and procedures to solve translation problems specific to specialised texts.

-Assessment: Individual Portfolio of 5000 words: Students create a portfolio of texts from 4 different domains, in which they analyse and identify domain-specific characteristics, the main domain-specific problems in the texts and medium constraints (if applicable) and document what resources they would have to use and research in order to find solutions for these problems.
+Students create a portfolio of texts from 4 different domains, in which they analyse and discuss domain-specific characteristics, the main domain-specific problems in the texts and medium constraints (if applicable) and document what resources they would have to use and research in order to find solutions for these problems.

 In one of the texts, they also identify 4 problems (medium-related, style-related, genre-related, terminology and phraseology-related) and discuss the translation strategies and procedures they would apply to solve these problems.